This year's theme is infrastructure productivity.

 Andy Alder and Mark Worrall discuss processes employed at Toyota’s Deeside Engine Plant to increase productivity and eliminate waste, highlighting lessons for the construction industry.

-These documents have helped to shape the discussion around State of the Nation 2022.
+These documents have shaped State of the Nation 2022.

 State of the Nation 2022: call for evidence